ink

 6. Sharing and selling

 Ink does not sell your personal information or share it for cross-context behavioral advertising.
-Technical data may be handled by infrastructure providers only as needed to deliver and protect the website.
+Technical data may be handled by infrastructure providers, including Render, Auth0, Google Fonts, Google Analytics after your consent, and—when you enable Cloud Backup Beta—Supabase, only as needed to provide and protect those functions.
 We may disclose information if legally required or necessary to protect rights, safety, and service security.

 7. Retention and deletion

 Your writing remains in browser storage until you delete it, empty Ink’s trash, clear site data, or lose that browser profile or device.
 Site-wide theme preferences remain until you change them or clear Ink’s site data.
 Ink cannot remotely retrieve or delete local writing it never received.
+Cloud workspaces remain in Supabase while Cloud Backup Beta is enabled or until they are deleted following a verified request; the service keeps up to 30 replaced cloud copies.
 Render application logs are retained for up to seven days under the current hosting plan.
 Authentication and security records are retained by Auth0 according to the tenant configuration, subscription, security requirements, and applicable law.
+Google Analytics event data is retained according to the property’s configured retention setting; aggregate reporting may persist longer.

 8. Security and backups

-Local-first storage reduces transmission of your writing, but no browser, device, or website is immune from failure or unauthorized access.
+Local-first storage reduces transmission of your writing, and cloud requests are encrypted in transit, but no browser, device, cloud service, or website is immune from failure or unauthorized access.
 Protect your device, use an updated browser, and keep downloadable backups in a location you control.

 9. Your choices and rights

 You can view, edit, export, back up, restore, trash, and permanently delete locally stored writing inside Ink.
+You can pause Cloud Backup Beta and request deletion of cloud-stored writing by contacting Ink.
+You can reject or withdraw analytics consent at any time through “Analytics choices.”
 You can change appearance preferences at any time and clear all Ink data through your browser’s site-data controls.
 Account deletion and identity-record requests may also require action through Ink’s operator or Auth0.
 Depending on where you live, you may have rights relating to personal information processed in account records, server logs, or support correspondence.

 Under POPIA, these rights may include requesting access to or correction of personal information, requesting deletion where legally available, objecting to certain processing, and lodging a complaint with South Africa’s Information Regulator.
 Identity verification may be required before an account-related request is completed.